Using Trusts Strategically To Achieve Your Goals

 What is a trust?
 A trust, also called a living trust, is a legal arrangement that gives a trustee authority to hold assets on behalf of your beneficiaries.
 A trust allows you to decide how and when your beneficiaries can access the assets.

 Susan Eleff, Attorney at Law, is a highly respected estate planning attorney with more than 40 years of legal experience.
-At her law firm — The Eleff Law Group — in Bethesda, Silver Spring and Maryland, she helps people determine whether and how trusts should be included in their estate plans.
+At her law firm, The Eleff Law Group, she helps people determine whether and how trusts should be included in their estate plans.
+The firm has Maryland office locations in Bethesda and Silver Spring, in addition to an office in Washington, D.C., from which they serve clients throughout Montgomery County, Prince George’s County and northern Virginia.

 When you become a client at The Eleff Law Group, the entire legal team will get to know you and strive to understand your priorities in order to learn whether a trust is the best means for you and your beneficiaries to: